Dean Gallagher of Fresh Folio Design talks about the importance of tech in his business.

 Q: Has social media influenced your business at all, from internal employee policies to the way you promote your company?

-Q: Have you had to adapt your business because of security concerns brought about by the increased use of technology?
+Q: Have you had to adapt your business because of security concerns from the increased use of technology?

 A: "Because of our size, up to this point, there hasn't been much of a need for concern."
-But that doesn't mean that they leave their security to chance.
+But that doesn't mean that the company leaves its security to chance.
 "We continue to keep updated on potential threats and have antivirus and malware protection to prevent being blindsided."